Data access control

 Exclude trend graphs for a specific role

 Trend-based or status over time graphs display historical information.
-Because data access can change from time to time, ValueEdge displays all trend-based graphs without data restrictions.
+Because data access can change over time, all trend-based graphs are displayed without data restrictions.

 Note: Trend-based graphs only display the number of items (count).
 You cannot access any other information on the item from the trend graph.